 Our Mission: We are a Buddhist community for spiritual seekers of all ages.
 Our mission is to awaken to the heart of Great Compassion, to live by its calling, to gracefully experience the unfolding of life, to practice loving kindness, and to share the blessings of this spiritual experience and the teachings with all.

-Our Inspiration: We are dedicated to the teachings of the historical Buddha.
-We deeply appreciate the meditative tradition of the Theravada and Soto Zen Schools.
-Within HJCL there are many who are also open to all Buddhist traditions and the entirety of world spirituality and wisdom.
+Our Inspiration: We are dedicated to the teachings of the historical Buddha and the greater reality of Buddha-nature.
+We deeply appreciate the meditative traditions of all Buddhist schools.

 Buddhism has the honor of being the world’s first openly missionary religion.
 Spreading out from its homeland of Northern India, it famously sent missionaries to not just Asia but even to Greece during the reign of the great Buddhist King Ashoka in the 3rd century BC.
 It is perhaps to the Edicts of Ashoka that we should turn for inspiration and guidance as to the heart of the message Buddhism should have for the global world society today.

 On the famous stone pillars he erected throughout his kingdom he inscribed the teachings and resulting virtues and actions which he felt arose from following the Dharma.
 For example: